Sanshain/django_sample/README.md

 It means all elements inside element with id='main'on the same level with id='age' will be reloaded.

-Server address for request defines:
+Server address for request is defined:
 - for `<a>` in attribute `href`
 - for `HTMLButton` inside attribute `formAction`
 - for other elements inside custom attribute `data-to`